-Overall, we anticipate that our session will challenge participants more about how they think about teaching leadership generally than it will inform them about exercises and lessons to incorporate.
-To be certain, we acknowledge that our expected teaching implication are rather general.
+Overall, we anticipate that our session will allow some participants to discuss common problems they experience when teaching leadership and others to share the clever solutions that they have implemented.
+Whereas last year's discussion was rather general, this time we aim to have participants walk away with specific ideas or improvements to implement in their leadership lessons.
 Without knowing who will attend and what they will say, however, we find it difficult to anticipate what other teaching implications may result.